Skip to footer content

 Tesseract .NET wrapper implementations rely on native C++ libraries compiled for specific platforms.
 The DLL or shared library file differs between Windows, Linux, and macOS, and between 32-bit and 64-bit architectures.
 Deploying to Linux requires different binaries than Windows, with proper library paths configured in the deployment environment.

 Cloud deployments present additional challenges.
 Azure App Services, AWS Lambda, and containerized environments may lack the Visual C++ runtimes required by native Tesseract.
 Installing these dependencies in Docker containers or serverless functions adds complexity to build pipelines and increases image sizes.
-Many .NET developers encounter deployment failures that worked perfectly in local Visual Studio development when native dependencies aren't properly packaged.
+Many .NET developers encounter deployment failures that worked perfectly in local Visual Studio development when native dependencies are not properly packaged.

 IronOCR Cross-Platform Consistency

 IronOCR runs as a pure managed .NET library with no external native dependencies to manage.
 The same NuGet package works consistently across Windows, macOS, Linux, Azure App Services, AWS Lambda, and Docker containers.
 This architecture simplifies CI/CD pipelines dramatically, allowing you to build locally and deploy reliably to production without platform-specific configuration adjustments.
-Create your deployment once and run it anywhere.

 How Does OCR Result Data Compare Between Libraries?